Melania Trump: Second tenure as First Lady (2025–present)

-On January 20, 2025, during Trump's second inauguration, Melania became the second first lady to hold the position two times non-consecutively, after Frances Cleveland.
+Trump is the second first lady to hold the position two times non-consecutively, after Frances Cleveland, and the first one to have assumed the role at two non-consecutive inaugurations.

+Official duties

 During the first few days of her second tenure as first lady, Melania traveled with President Trump to parts of North Carolina that were hit by Hurricane Helene in September 2024 and to Southern California to monitor the progress of fire rescue services for the January 2025 Southern California wildfires.
 In February 2025, Melania announced that public tours of the White House would resume on the 25th day of the month.

 On March 3, 2025, Melania made her first solo appearance as first lady for the term by attending a roundtable discussion at Capitol Hill on the Take It Down Act, a bill that could speed the removal of intimate imagery posted online without an individual's consent, or revenge porn.
 Soon after, the Take it Down Act was passed unanimously in the United States Senate and almost unanimously in the United States House of Representatives.
-Melania was at the President's side when it was signed into law two months later; she was invited by her husband to sign the bill as well and did, a first in U.S. history.
+Melania was at the President's side when it was signed into law two months later and was also invited by her husband to sign the bill.
 In April 2025, Melania honored recipients at the annual International Women of Courage Awards and reopened tours of the White House gardens in early bloom.